adeebdev/Assignments/README.md

 ### View Results

 Open Postman or any web API calling application and type below URLs to see results.
-Please replace localhost in the url with the IP address of the docker container that hosts the solution.
+Please replace localhost in the url with the IP address of the docker container (run command 'docker-machine env') that hosts the solution.

 Users: